 Diversity in Nursing at James Madison University

-James Madison University Department of Nursing supports The American Association of Colleges of Nursing (AACN) 1997 position statement on affirming diversity and equality of opportunity as core values of nursing education and practice.
+James Madison University School of Nursing supports The American Association of Colleges of Nursing (AACN) 1997 position statement on affirming diversity and equality of opportunity as core values of nursing education and practice.
 Diversity includes consideration of socioeconomic class, gender, age, religious belief, sexual orientation, and physical disabilities, as well as race and ethnicity.
 Valuing diversity means acknowledgment and support for different learning styles, ways of interaction, and collaboration with persons from diverse backgrounds and experiences.
 Nurses who value diversity provide culturally competent care, or care that reflects appreciation for the shared values, beliefs, norms, and practices that guide thinking, decisions, and actions of particular groups of persons.

 Barriers to Health for Zabbaleen Women in Mokattem, Egypt